 The Howard Government had done little or nothing to enhance the digital for the previous 12 years and the core technology and network infrastructure was falling markedly behind that of other developed nations.

 A one-off infusion of monies was defensible.

-The problem with the implementation of the Digital Education Revolution, aside from the obvious political spin, was the mindset and the approach of the Federal Government, and in turn its state and territory counterparts chose to address
+The problem with the implementation of the Digital Education Revolution, aside from the obvious political spin, was the mindset and the approach of the Federal Government, and in turn its state and territory counterparts chose to address that shortcoming.

 Why it chose to mount the program in only Years 9-12, the area of schooling where the research and experience revealed the digital was least used by teachers, is bemusing to say the least.

 What was not bemusing was the Government’s choice of a classic ‘silver bullet’ solution, so maintaining a tradition of governments with school technology globally.

 ‘Silver bullet’ is a term coined by Thorp in 1998 to describe industry’s propensity in the late 1980s and early 1990s to invest in the latest ‘you beaut’ technology in the hope that that technology alone would improve the business.

 “…the idea is that all you have to do is plug in the technology and magically the benefits will flow.”
 (Thorp, 1998, p21)

 It was a ‘shoot and pray’ approach that not only wasted valuable and scarce resources, but also never achieved the desired outcomes.